microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-groups.md

 Specify other writable properties as necessary for your group.
 For more information, see the properties of the [group](../resources/group.md) resource.

 ## Response
 If successful, this method returns `201 Created` response code and [group](../resources/group.md) object in the response body.
+The response includes only the default properties of the group.

 ## Example
 #### Request 1